nishant-ai/Snap2Caption/README.md

 ## AI-Powered Image Analysis System

 ### Value Proposition
 Snap2Caption is an AI-driven image analysis system that automates image captioning and object detection.
-By integrating into existing platforms, it enhances user engagement, improves content discoverability, streamlines operations, and ensures accessibility compliance.
-Applications include:

-- **Social Media**: Auto-generating captions to boost user interaction.
-- **Assistive Technology**: Describing surroundings for visually impaired users.
-- **Surveillance**: Summarizing footage for efficient monitoring.
-- **E-commerce**: Auto-tagging product images to enhance searchability.
+We propose a machine learning solution that can be integrated into existing social media platforms such as LinkedIn, Instagram, or Pinterest to enhance user experience by automatically generating meaningful image captions.

 ### Current Non-ML Status Quo